meilisearch/deserr/README.md

 }
 ```

-At meilisearch, we use this function to specify a custom error code, but we keep the default error message which is pretty accurate.
+At Meilisearch, we use this function to specify a custom error code, but we keep the default error message which is pretty accurate.

 ##### When an unknown field is encountered